Skip to Main Content

 3. How much will annual maintenance and fees cost?

 The average annual cost to own and maintain a boat is $5,000 to $8,000.
-This includes a wide range of costs, like:
+This includes a wide range of costs, including:

-However, the annual cost does not include the monthly payment you will need to make when you get a loan.
-Be sure to factor the annual cost of your loan alongside these other expenses when you determine how much your boat will cost each year.
+However, this annual cost doesn’t include the monthly payment associated with a boat loan.
+Be sure to factor the annual cost of your loan alongside these other expenses when determining how much your boat will cost each year.

 4. How will I manage if the boat breaks down when I’m on the water?